varungodbole/llm-evals/README.md

 2. What tools, libraries, etc. should one use to construct good evaluations?

 As discussed above, this document entirely focuses on (1).
 We leave (2) for the next document in the series.
-## An iterative process for creating evals
+## An iterative process for creating and using evals
+At a high level, the process will be broken into two stages:
+1. Creating the eval - engage in a series of generate/edit steps until an initial eval has been created.
+2. Hill climbing it - attempt to maximize the performance of the eval, debugging any issues along the way.
+3. Go to (1).

-Our process can be broken down into specific “Generate”, “Edit” and “Reflection” sections.
-Typically, engaging in this full process yields more insight into the overall product goals and problem formulation itself, leading to successive iteration.
+Engaging in this full process typically yields more insight into the overall product goals and problem formulation itself, leading to successive iteration.

-**Generate**
+### Creating the eval
+#### Generating a number of actionable questions
 1. On the demand side, what are the overall “jobs to be done” or “use-cases” that we believe could be assisted using an AI?
 What does this user journey or flow look like?
 2. What broader business metrics/KPIs do we already possess, or need to create to capture this flow?
 3. For each of these flows, what are the **actionable questions** from the section above that we’re trying to answer about the model’s performance?

-**Edit**
+#### Editing the generated actionable questions
 1. What is the stack rank of these different flows, and how would one weigh them against each other?
 Is there one that seems especially relevant or critical to the business?
-   2. Much like alleviating technical debt, the act of creating evals is an investment that must be made strategically.
+	- Much like alleviating technical debt, the act of creating evals is an investment that must be made strategically.
 One can’t boil the ocean, nor can they measure everything in the workings of their business.
-3. If we had to pick one specific **actionable question** which we’d like an eval to answer, which one would it be and why?
+2. If we had to pick one specific **actionable question** which we’d like an eval to answer, which one would it be and why?

-**Generate**
+#### Generating example inputs and their assertions
 1. For this actionable, what are some canonical diverse example inputs that a user might feed into the system?
 At this stage, we’re unconcerned with the context window or raw feature inputs.
 Our focus is the user.
-   2. It can be very helpful to get creative and err on the side of diversity.
+	- It can be very helpful to get creative and err on the side of diversity.
 Consider what are likely to be “typical” input patterns along with lots of edge cases.
 Imagine we’re writing tests for an API.
 These input examples collectively point towards the overall “contract” for our AI system.
-   3. It’s not uncommon at this stage to gain more insight into the scope of the product surface itself.
+	- It’s not uncommon at this stage to gain more insight into the scope of the product surface itself.
-4. For each of these example inputs, generate a lot of different assertions that would need to be true for the AI system to produce the “ideal” output.
+2. For each of these example inputs, generate a lot of different assertions that would need to be true for the AI system to produce the “ideal” output.
 One can think of these assertions much in the same way that one might think about an assertion in a unit test.
 Specifically, an assertion here is a question one might ask of the output given some input that results in a yes/no/not applicable answer.
-   5. might even be helpful to map out a sketch of what the “ideal” output might look like.
+	- It might even be helpful to map out a sketch of what the “ideal” output might look like.
-   6. It’s fine if the assertions involve constraints that weren’t specified in the inputs.
+	- It’s fine if the assertions involve constraints that weren’t specified in the inputs.
 This is potentially an implementation detail that can be resolved later.
 At this stage, our priority is to map out the input/output “contract” of the AI system.

-**Edit**
+#### Editing the example inputs and assertions
 1. In practice, there’s a combinatorial explosion of things that one could evaluate.
 It’s worth looking for patterns in the assertions generated in the previous stage, and asking these two broad questions:
-   2. Are there any assertions that seem independent of the input, and seem contingent on the overall use-case or deployment itself?
+	- Are there any assertions that seem independent of the input, and seem contingent on the overall use-case or deployment itself?
-   3. Are there any assertions that seem heavily dependent on the input?
+	- Are there any assertions that seem heavily dependent on the input?
 For example, assertions that are heavily dependent on context?
-4. Once all the assertions have been scanned for patterns, it’s time to figure out the scope of the eval.
-The section below has more details.
+2. Once all the assertions have been scanned for patterns, it’s time to figure out the scope of the eval.
+Once that's done, the eval can finally be constructed.
-5. Once an eval has been scoped, build it and ship it\!

-**Reflections \- What to do after the eval is complete?**
+### Hill-climbing the eval
 Hill-climbing the eval is a no-brainer once it’s ready.
 That is, to change the overall ML system to proactively improve the eval results.
 For LLMs APIs in particular, this could involve tuning the system prompt, better management of the context window (e.g. RAG), tuning the sampling parameters, etc.

 Sometimes improving the eval results doesn’t improve the higher-order business metrics, and it can be due to the following reasons.